 I remember the moment so clearly.
 The wedding day had passed.
 The honeymoon was over.
+Still fond memories from the stag do at nightclubs in Prague.
 I was on my couch at home and it hit me…marriage is here.
 No turning back.
 No walking away.

 And marriage doesn’t give you an opportunity to warm up.
 Similar to forcing a baseball player into a game without an opportunity to throw some pitches in the bullpen.
 No coach would do this.
 It is dangerous.
 The pitcher will be ineffective.
 Eventually his arm will loosen, but the pitcher will take his shots along the way.